-This is demanding for teachers, but when staff unite to employ the same level of discipline and behaviour management strategies then students’ behaviour is more likely to improve.
-Teaching assistants must use their authority appropriately and work in accordance with the classroom teacher to encourage good behaviour in the classroom.
+This is demanding for teachers, but when staff unites to employ the same level of discipline and behavior management strategies, then students’ behavior is more likely to improve.
+Teaching assistants must use their authority appropriately and work in accordance with the classroom teacher to encourage good behavior in the classroom.

 TIP: Comply with the behavior management strategy used in the classroom, but do not undermine the teacher.

 10. Finally, a teaching assistant’s role should not be underestimated

 This is because efficiently supporting teachers and students requires hard work and dedication.
 Willingness to devote additional time and effort to ensure the job is carried out to the best of one’s ability is a key characteristic of an outstanding teaching assistant.